orangemio/exchange-contracts/README.md

 To prepare the dev environment, run `yarn install`.
 To compile the contracts, run `yarn compile`.
 Yarn is available to install [here](https://classic.yarnpkg.com/en/docs/install/#debian-stable) if you need it.

 ## Accessing the ABI
 If you need to use any of the contract ABIs, you can install this repo as an npm package with `npm install --dev @pangolindex/exchange-contracts`.
-Then import the ABI like so: `import { abi as IPizzaPairABI } from '@pangolindex/exchange-contracts/artifacts/contracts/pangolin-core/interfaces/IPizzaPair.sol/IPizzaPair.json'`.
+Then import the ABI like so: `import { abi as ITeddyPairABI } from '@pangolindex/exchange-contracts/artifacts/contracts/pangolin-core/interfaces/ITeddyPair.sol/ITeddyPair.json'`.

 ## Attribution
 These contracts were adapted from these Uniswap repos: [uniswap-v2-core](https://github.com/Uniswap/uniswap-v2-core), [uniswap-v2-periphery](https://github.com/Uniswap/uniswap-v2-core), and [uniswap-lib](https://github.com/Uniswap/uniswap-lib).